jidn/idid-rust/README.md

 **Easy command line**.
 There are only five commands: start, add, edit, last, and show.
 Of thoses you could be happy only knowing the first three.
-Some of the most popular have well over 15 different commands, far too many.
+Some of the other popular time trackers have well over 15 different commands, far too many.

 **Simple data structure**.
 It is a two column tab-separated-value (TSV) file.
-The timestamp and my text description of what I did.
+The timestamp and a text description of what I did.
-No start time or duration is needed as it can be infered from the previous row.
+No start time or duration is needed as it can be calculated from the previous entry.

 **Simple to edit and modify**.
 This tool does not attempt to make changes.